logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

 **Executor GPUs**

-Defines how many GPUs should be allocated for each executor, effectivetly how many GPUs each job will be able to access.
+Defines how many GPUs should be allocated for each executor, effectively how many GPUs each job will be able to access.
 To run only with CPU, simply set this value to 0.

 .. figure:: ../../imgs/experiment_mode.png